Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Lesser known facts of WW II - scroll down on the page.

-For your information, the Australian War Memorial has several photos of V 1 and V 2 bombs - they can can be found through the collection search page of the site.
+For info, the Australian War Memorial has several photos of V 1 and V 2 bombs - they can can be found through the collection search page of the site.
 One picture has the caption: A sectional drawing of a German V-1 Flying bomb, another has the caption: A sectionalised drawing showing the component parts of a German V-2 rocket (also designated A-4), and a third has the caption: Belgium.
 1944-12.
 The first picture of the German V2 Flying Bomb which fell in Belgium.

 Fred Olsen & Co. today